 Once our food has been broken down into their basic building blocks (amino acids, vitamins, minerals, fatty acids), they can be absorbed into our blood stream!
 Our intestines are lined with fingerlike projections called villi which are then lined further with even tinier fingerlike projections called microvilli.
 And through those cells is where we absorb our nutrients!
 In healthy people, our villi are normal guys doing normal things.
 But in some people, the villi are damaged (such as found in inflammatory bowel diseases) or the cells aren’t joined as tightly as they should be (this is called leaky gut).
 More on that in a future blog post.

 The remaining broken-down and mostly-absorbed foodstuff now enters our colon (large intestine) which is primarily responsible for re-absorbing water from the stool into our body which will help form proper, solid stools.
-The colon is also the home to trillions and trillions of bacteria.
-Some good, some “bad”, but in a balanced microbiome, they’re useful all the same.
+The colon is also the home to trillions of microbes, collectively known as the microbiome.

 This is why ensuring happy, healthy gut flora is so important.
 Because without them, we simply can’t experience optimal gut health or health overall.
 Here are some of my favourite ways to support our gut flora: